 How to get reliable results on object recognition using video tracking

-The Morris water maze and EthoVision, a validated solution to investigate learning and memory in rats and mice.
+In the beginning of this year I wrote a post about the Morris water maze test, a popular and well-validated paradigm to study learning and memory in rats and mice.

 Zebrafish tracking to uncover subtle effects of embryonic alcohol exposure

 Zebrafish are not the first species one might think of as being exposed to alcohol in their natural environment.

 A great example of optogenetics in behavioral studies is the work of Dr. Kravitz and Dr. Kreitzer at the Kreitzer lab (currently, Kravitz works at the NIDDK in Bethesda).
 Let me tell you about it.

 Video tracking and a bug repellant stronger than DEET

 Last year the news was hitting the internet: The Zwiebel lab (Vanderbilt University, Nashville, Tennessee, USA) may have found a new bug repellant that is stronger than DEET.